SImoNJess/Power-Rangers-Green/README.md

   Simulated using a programmable power supply (PSU), this emulates the output of a solar panel.
 The voltage and current can be manually modulated to mimic real sun irradiance and the day–night cycle.

 - **Switch-Mode Power Supply (SMPS)**:
-  A DC-DC converter is used to implement MPPT (Maximum Power Point Tracking) via adjustable duty cycles, maximizing energy extraction from the emulated PV source.
+  A DC converter is used to implement MPPT (Maximum Power Point Tracking) via adjustable duty cycles, maximizing energy extraction from the emulated PV source.

 - **Supercapacitor Storage**:
   Serves as the main energy buffer in the system, storing excess energy during low demand and releasing it during peak demand.
 No batteries are used in the setup.